diya-patra/Hackhazards-2025-Hackathon/README.md

 # Hackhazards-2025-Hackathon
-A multi-modal web-application with "Groq" which includes chatbot and data-analysis tool.
+# My Web App

+This is a web application with a React frontend and a Node.js/Express backend.
+It includes user authentication, AI chat, and data analysis features.